-The College of Medicine’s goal is the broad preparation of students to practice medicine.
+The UK College of Medicine’s goal is the broad preparation of students to practice medicine.
 Regardless of eventual specialty selection, students must demonstrate competence in those intellectual, physical, and social tasks that together represent the fundamentals of medical practice.

 The Liaison Committee on Medical Education, which accredits the medical school, requires the delineation of technical standards, which are the necessary physical and mental abilities of all candidates and graduates.
 The following abilities, in conjunction with academic standards, are requirements for admission, promotion, and graduation.